elpres — electronic presentations

 \end{minipage}

-Details on the minipage environment may be found in the LATEX documentation.
+Details on the minipage environment may be found in the LaTeX documentation12.

 To generate a series of four overlays sequentially showing four lines of a list: